.

 machines of extraordinary swiftness and complexity, as we see here:

-to animal motions, which was so striking and disturbing to the human beholder,
+parallelism to animal motions, which was so striking and disturbing to

-was attained.
-Such quasi-muscles abounded in the crablike handling-machine
+the human beholder, was attained.
+Such quasi-muscles abounded in the crablike

-which, on my first peeping out of the slit, I watched unpacking the cylinder.
+handling-machine which, on my first peeping out of the slit, I watched

-the Worlds, giving us a glimpse of Wells Martians on their home world.
+the War of the Worlds, giving us a glimpse of Wells Martians on

-spires in the Martian city.
-Moreover, it is one that the flying
+on elevated spires in the Martian city.
+Moreover, it is one

-Martians periodically peer through, as they do others.
-It seems
+that the flying Martians periodically peer through, as they do others.

-that these Eggs have been sent out by the Martians to spy or observe other
+It seems that these Eggs have been sent out by the Martians to spy or observe

-worlds.
-Mr. Cave is so consumed by his observations that he
+other worlds.
+Mr. Cave is so consumed by his observations that

 And is later found dead.
 His death, while observing, is attributed